hauke96/wiki2book/src/README.md

 # Run

-To test if everything works, run `./wiki2book -c ../configs/de.json article Erde` (it builds an eBook from the German "Erde" article).
+To test if everything works, run `go run . -c ../configs/de.json article Erde` (it builds an eBook from the German "Erde" article).

-Use `./wiki2book --help` for all available CLI options.
+Use `go run --help` for all available CLI options.

 # Linting